callistus406/coddin-task/README.md

 - **Password**: Admin123#

 ## Server init
-- **make docker is running on your computer**
+- **make sure docker is installed and running on your computer**
 - **[CMD]**
 - docker-compose -f docker-compose.yml
-- Or you can start up the containers from Docker desktop after initializing the containers
+- Or you can start up the containers from Docker desktop after creating the containers